 It is the employer's responsibility to make the determination regarding an employee's eligibility for a leave of absence.
 It is important to note that a leave of absence is intended for an employee who is expected to return to work and for whom the employer maintains an open position.
-It is not intended to extend medical benefits for individuals who are not eligible to retire and not able to return to work, or for whom a position is not being held open.
+It is not intended to extend medical benefits for individuals who are not eligible to retire nor for those who have applied for disability and are not able to return to work, or for whom a position is not being held open.
 Such a person is not an employee and it is improper to continue his or her health coverage as if he or she were still an employee.
-Employers are reminded that under State law it is a felony to misrepresent any material fact to obtain PEIA benefits to which a person is not entitled (W.Va.
+Employers are reminded that under State law it is a felony to misrepresent any material fact to obtain or provide PEIA benefits to which a person is not entitled (W.Va.
 Code §5-16-12).
 PEIA is required by law to report all violations of state or federal law to the authorities having jurisdiction.